 Associate Dean of Clinical Education and Director of the Mills Legal Clinic at Stanford Law School

-Juliet M. Brodie directs the Stanford Community Law Clinic and was named Associate Dean of Clinical Education and Director of the Mills Legal Clinic in 2013.
-She has dedicated her career to the legal rights and interests of low-income people and communities, and is a frequent speaker on community lawyering and clinical education.
+Juliet M. Brodie directs the Stanford Community Law Clinic and serves as Associate Dean of Clinical Education at Stanford Law School.
+She has dedicated her career to the legal rights and interests of low-income people and communities, and is a co-author of 'Poverty Law, Policy, & Practice.'
+Brodie has served as a member of the editorial board of the Clinical Law Review and as Chair of the Section on Poverty Law at the AALS.

 Mary Elizabeth Magill

-Richard E. Lang Professor of Law and Dean at Stanford Law School
+Dean and Richard E. Lang Professor of Law at Stanford Law School

-Mary Elizabeth Magill was appointed the Richard E. Lang Professor of Law and Dean of Stanford Law School on September 1, 2012.
-An expert in administrative law and constitutional structure, she has served as vice dean and professor at the University of Virginia School of Law, and clerked for U.S. Supreme Court Justice Ruth Bader Ginsburg.
+Mary Elizabeth Magill is the Richard E. Lang Professor of Law and Dean of Stanford Law School.
+She is an expert in administrative law and constitutional structure.

 Phil Malone